amjad814/Calculator/README.md

 # Calculator
-a simple calculator program in python (beginner level project)
+A simple calculator program in python (beginner level project)

 This is beginner calculator program written in python. its supports: